Ben 10 (2005 TV series): TV films

+Sequel series

-Sequel seriesBen 10: Alien Force is the sequel to the show set five years after the original series.
+Ben 10: Alien Force is the sequel to the show set five years after the original series.
 As an indirect result, this series is darker in tone compared to its predecessor.
 The series premiered on Cartoon Network on April 18, 2008, and ended on March 26, 2010.
 It has since been premiered in Canada, on Teletoon.
 A video game of the show is now out for the Nintendo DS, Wii, PlayStation 2 and PlayStation Portable.

 Another sequel series, Ben 10: Ultimate Alien, premiered on April 23, 2010, and takes place 3–4 weeks after the finale of Alien Force.